attadje/py-cardano-explorer/README.md

 ### Get Assets Informations
 Get informations about the assests mint under a specific policy.
+Look [here]() for some examples on how to analyze a CNFT project

 ```python